FundingCircle/fourth-wall/README.markdown

  - `filterusers`: Only show PRs from specific users, if set in config (default: false)
  - `master_top`: Keeps master branch failures on top of the list
  - `thumbs_up`: Keeps PRs that have thumbs up at the top of the list
- - `recent`: Shows the newest PRs in top of the list.
-The default behavior is oldest PRs on top
+ - `recent`: Shows the newest PRs in top of the list (default behavior is oldest PRs on top)

 The Gist should contain one or more JSON files with this syntax:
 ```json